D'Arnaud's 'old-school hack' helps Braves complete sweep - WHIZ News

-After playing for three teams in 2019, Travis d’Arnaud felt sure he’d found a home when he signed with the Atlanta Braves last winter.
+After playing for three teams in 2019, Travis d’Arnaud felt sure he’d found a home when he signed with the Atlanta Braves last offseason.

 Turns out, the fit was just right for d’Arnaud to deliver a postseason to remember.